J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: June 27, 2017

+**Today's Progress**: The gallery is working, could use a few minor formatting tweaks but it works...

+**Thoughts:** I hope things clear up.
+It's nice to have some relaxing work, but I want to get back to the big stuff...

+**Link to work:** None today.

 ### Day 14: June 26, 2017

 **Today's Progress**: Life suddenly got busy so decided to do something calming and work on the gallery.
 Decided to do a JQuery version for now since I know I can get it to work.
 It's not super end user friendly, but I'm the only one who's going to be editing it, so it'll do for now.